Crime affects everyone differently. How people react depends on:

-Supportline is our free, confidential helpline, open out of hours, that gives immediate emotional support to people affected by crime.
-Our Supportline team deals with 10,000 calls and 3,000 emails each year between the hours of 8pm and 8am.
+Supportline is our free, 24/7 confidential helpline that gives immediate emotional support to people affected by crime.

 We run a wide range of specialist services in local communities across England and Wales.
 Take a look at some of the specialist services we currently deliver.

 We work closely with local organisations and other specialist services so we can ensure people get the help they need in a joined up way.
 Find out more about some of the organisations we work with.